mulchy/MEAN-guide/README.md

 First we are 'requiring' Express.
 We installed it previously, so Node and its package manager are aware of Express.
 So we are then telling the code to go ahead and bring in Express.
 Once we have done that, we are creating an instance of an Express application called 'app'.

 From there, we are getting up a handler for when we receive a `GET` request to the home 'route'.
-Route is a word we have only started using, but will be one that we start to use quite a bit more going forward.
 We then call an anonymous function that takes in two arguments, the request object (incoming), and the response object (outgoing).
 In the function body, we attach "Hello!" to the response and send it back.
 We will test this out in a moment.

 Now we will setup a server.
 We will set this equal to the listen method on the app, taking in two arguments.
 The first is which 'port' we should have our app listen on, the next is the callback function (which is also anonymous) that just lets us know that the server is in fact up.
 Notice that we are setting the 'port' variable equal to the global server variable's address method, that has a port property.
 Then we simply give ourselves a little message that lets us know that we are up and rolling.